 In order to make the ordering of repeat prescriptions safer and more efficient and to improve the service that we offer to patients, please follow the guidelines below when ordering your repeat medication.

 Please order your repeat prescription BEFORE you run out of your regular medication.
+Please make sure you order this when you still have at least one weeks worth of medication in hand.

 If you wish to order your usual regular medication early for a holiday or other reason, please let us know at least one week beforehand, together with the reason for the early request.